Schloss Johannisberg

-Schloss Johannisberg (/de/) is a neoclassical palace and historic winery located in the village of Johannisberg, west of Wiesbaden in Hesse, within the renowned Rheingau wine region of Germany.
-Famous as the world’s first vineyard exclusively dedicated to Riesling, the estate enjoys a winemaking tradition spanning over 900 years.
+Schloss Johannisberg (/de/) is a neoclassical palace and historic winery located in the village of Johannisberg, west of Wiesbaden in Hesse, within the Rheingau wine region of Germany.
 Originally founded as a Benedictine monastery, the estate was transformed into a Baroque palace and winery in the early 18th century under the ownership of the Prince-Abbots of Fulda.

-In the early 19th century, the estate entered a new chapter under the ownership of Austrian diplomat Prince Klemens Wenzel von Metternich.
-It was bestowed upon him by Emperor Francis I in recognition of his pivotal role at the Congress of Vienna.
-The Metternich family became instrumental in safeguarding and advancing the estate’s viticultural legacy, solidifying its global reputation for excellence in winemaking.
+In the early 19th century, the estate came into the ownership of Austrian diplomat Prince Klemens Wenzel von Metternich.
+It was bestowed upon him by Emperor Francis I in recognition of his role at the Congress of Vienna.
+The Metternich family owned and managed the estate’s winemaking for over 150 years.

-Schloss Johannisberg is celebrated as a pioneer in viticulture, particularly for its contributions to the development of late-harvest wines (Spätlese) and ice wine (Eiswein).
-Its 50-hectare vineyard, planted exclusively with Riesling, stands as a testament to centuries of tradition and innovation.
-Today, the estate continues to flourish, blending its rich history with modern winemaking expertise.
+Schloss Johannisberg considers itself the oldest Riesling vineyard in the world with a wine-making history over 900 years.
+The 50-hectare vineyard is known for its late-harvest wines (Spätlese) and ice wine (Eiswein).

-The palace also serves as a significant cultural venue.
-It is a prominent location for the Rheingau Musik Festival, a role made possible by co-founder princess Tatiana von Metternich-Winneburg, who ensured the estate’s continued contribution to the arts.
+The palace also serves as a cultural venue.
+It is a prominent location for the Rheingau Musik Festival, a role made possible by co-founder princess Tatiana von Metternich-Winneburg, who ensured the estate's continued contribution to the arts.